 Everything gets personalized these days and you don’t have to have fancy machines to do a lot of that personalizing yourself.
-Let me show you a few simple DIY methods.
+Let me show you a simple DIY handpainted method.

-Almost anything made out of wood can be personalized with a computer print out.
+Most pieces made out of wood can be personalized as long as there is a flat portion to paint.
+And you can make the personalization with just a simple computer print out.
 Scrap wood trugs, wood step stools, toy boxes, and signs are just a few examples of items you can make your own with a few easy steps.

 * For an updated post on this how-to click here.*

-I use this technique on every wood piece I paint.
+I use this technique on almost every wood piece I paint.

 The look is clean and neat but still has that handpainted feel.
 If you love handpainting and the aesthetic then I highly suggest this technique.
 There’s something about a handpainted monogram that feels genuine and authentic.